Green Mountain Flyer

 The Green Mountain Flyer was an international day train between Montreal, Quebec, Canada, and the Northeast United States, with sections to New York City and Boston.
 It was operated in cooperation between the Rutland Railroad, the Canadian National Railway and the New York Central Railroad.
 The train carried the number 65 running north, and number 64 running south.
 The Mount Royal (#51 north, #52 south) was the night train counterpart to the Green Mountain Flyer.
 Following years of cutbacks, both trains were discontinued in 1953 when the Rutland Railway ended all passenger service.

 History

 Route

-The trains' route, running south, began in Canadian National Railway territory from Montreal Central Station to the Canada–US border at Rouses Point, New York.
+The trains' route, running south, began in Canadian National Railway territory from Montreal Central Station to the Canada–United States border at Rouses Point, New York.
 After traversing the islands of Lake Champlain and the Colchester Causeway, the trains served Burlington, Vermont, at its Union Station.
 Both trains had second-sections that split at Rutland, Vermont, and continued through on Rutland Railroad trackage to Bellows Falls, Vermont, where they followed Boston & Maine Railroad trackage through Keene, New Hampshire and Fitchburg, Massachusetts to Boston, Massachusetts' North Station.

 The main route continued from Rutland to North Bennington, to Troy, New York; then along the New York Central Hudson Division and Electric Division into Grand Central Terminal in New York City.